Varney Air Lines: First flight

-Pilot Leon D. Cuddeback flew the first eastbound CAM-5 flight, leaving in the early dawn hours from Pasco.
+On April 9, 1926, Pilot Leon D. Cuddeback flew the first eastbound CAM-5 flight, leaving in the early dawn hours from Pasco.

 Later history

 Varney added a Breese-Wilde Model 5 and replaced its original Swallows with Stearman C3s and thereafter upgraded as new equipment became available.
 Subsequent aircraft included the larger Stearman M-2 Speedmail and the Boeing Model 40 dedicated mail planes, and finally the more modern Boeing 247 twin-engine monoplane.
 Arriving in 1933, the 247 greatly expanded Varney's ability to carry passengers as well as mail.

 Varney soon added Salt Lake City, Portland, and Seattle to its route.

 In 1930, Varney was acquired by United Aircraft and Transport Corporation, itself formed by a merger of Boeing and Pratt & Whitney Aircraft, and folded into its airlines group along with the other acquired airlines: Pacific Air Transport, Boeing, and National Air Transport.

 In 1934, the Air Mail scandal resulted in the passage of the Air Mail Act which forbade aircraft manufacturers from operating airlines.
 As a result, United Aircraft and Transport Corporation was broken up.
 The airlines group became United Airlines.
 Since Varney was a part of United, the founding year of United is 1926, and making United the oldest commercial airline in the United States.